-“A lot of people thought we were crazy, didn’t think we had a chance,” said Denny Baxter, CFO of the West Michigan Whitecaps, of a “fantasy” he and Lew Chamberlin, co-owner and CFO of the Whitecaps had of bringing professional baseball to West Michigan.
-Fortunately for baseball fans, the two ignored the naysayers and pursued their vision.
+“A lot of people thought we were crazy, didn’t think we had a chance,” said Denny Baxter (right), Chairman and Founder of the West Michigan Whitecaps, of a “fantasy” he and Lew Chamberlin (left), Chairman and Founder of the Whitecaps had of bringing professional baseball to West Michigan.
+Fortunately for baseball fans, the two ignored the naysayers and pursued their vision

-Now some 400,000 baseball aficionados come out to Fifth Third Ballpark in Comstock Park every summer to enjoy a Whitecaps game.
-Not only did the team make history their first season in 1994 by being the first professional baseball team to play in the area in fifty years, they set the all-time Class A attendance record boasting 475,212 fans at the then Fifth Third Ballpark, which changed its name to LMCU Ballpark in 2021 to reflect the sponsorship of Lake Michigan Credit Union.
+Not only did the team make history their first season in 1994 by being the first professional baseball team to play in the area in fifty years, it set the all-time Class A attendance record boasting 475,212 fans at the then Fifth Third Ballpark, which changed its name to LMCU Ballpark in 2021 to reflect the sponsorship of Lake Michigan Credit Union.
 The Whitecaps then went on to break their own record the following two years.
 By the way, the Whitecaps beat the Burlington Bees 5-2 that first game.
 Chamberlin’s son Joe Chamberlin was named CEO of the Whitecaps in 2018.

 The Whitecaps have made Comstock Park a destination bringing in thousands of visitors who attend the more than 200 events that take place at the Ballpark each year.
 The organization was recognized as a class act from its beginning.
 In 1997 the Whitecaps was named Minor League Team of the Year, and in 1999 was named the Class A Minor League Franchise of the Decade by Baseball America.
 In 2021 the Whitecaps were promoted to Class A Advanced affiliate of the Detroit Tigers.
 “I think when we were named organization of the decade right from the get-go when we hadn’t even cleared a decade, it had such an impact,” said Baxter.
 “It said we were a model franchise, showed the respect from the industry.”

-In 1993 work began on what was named Old Kent Park (for Old Kent Bank that bought the naming rights and was the first funding partner), a $10 million state-of-the art facility which now has a seating capacity of 10,000 including box seats, luxury suites, bleachers and lawn seating.
+In 1993 work began on what was named Old Kent Park (for Old Kent Bank that bought the naming rights and was the first funding partner), a $10 million state-of-the art facility.
 The facility was renamed Fifth Third Ballpark in 2002 when Fifth Third Bank purchased Old Kent Bank.
 It is a source of pride for Chamberlin and Baxter that the Ballpark is one of the only privately-owned stadiums in the country to be constructed without taxpayer dollars.
 The independence of private ownership has given them the ability to make decisions and changes quickly and efficiently, said Chamberlin.

 And oh the food.
 Besides the usual ballpark fare like the 150,000 hot dogs (that’s more than 14 miles of hot dogs if placed end to end) served each season, there are specialty items such as The Fifth Third Burger – five one-third pound hamburger patties on a sesame seed bun made of one pound of dough all covered with five slices of American cheese, salsa, nacho cheese, Fritos, lettuce, tomato, and sour cream.
 That colossus was suggested by fans in a contest in 2009 and became a national hit, so the contest has continued.

-Chamberlin grew up in East Grand Rapids, graduating from East Grand Rapids High School.
+Lew Chamberlin grew up in East Grand Rapids, graduating from East Grand Rapids High School.
 He attended Alleghany College, a small liberal arts college in Pennsylvania, and then the University of Toledo College of Law.
-He has two children and four step children, ages 29-14, and lives with his wife Anne in Cascade.
+He has two children and four stepchildren and lives with his wife Anne in Cascade.
 Chamberlin serves on numerous community service boards including the Convention and Visitor Bureau, Convention/Arena Authority, and the First Steps Commission dedicated to early childhood support.